 You are here

-Tackling Takeaway LitterCouncil received funding in 2017 from the NSW Environmental Protection Authority to reduce littering from vehicles.
-The funding went towards targeting local streets and car parks where vehicles would park to consume their takeaway food before littering and driving away.
-Council increased fines of littering from vehicles by 300 per cent.Tackling Takeaway Litter - Case study
+Tackling Takeaway LitterCouncil received funding in 2017, from the NSW Environmental Protection Authority, to reduce littering from vehicles.
+The funding went towards targeting local streets and car parks, where motorists would park their vehicles, to consume takeaway food before littering and driving away.
+Council increased fines for littering from vehicles by 300 per cent.Tackling Takeaway Litter - Case study

-Litter Bin Sensor ProgramTo help Council understand how street litter bins are used, how often they get full and whether local businesses are using them incorrectly Council have placed sensors in 60 bins across the area.
-The real-time information these sensors provide allow Council to better plan bin placement and servicing, which means Council can reduce the amount of litter in town centres.
+Litter Bin Sensor ProgramTo help Council understand how street litter bins are used, how often they get full and whether local businesses are using them incorrectly, sensors have been placed in 60 bins across the City.
+The real-time information these sensors provide, enables Council to better plan bin placement and servicing, which means it can reduce the amount of litter in town centres.

-The Georges Riverkeeper removes litter from land surrounding the river and its tributaries, preventing the rubbish from being washed in and transported to our oceans.
-Last year they prevented 16 tonnes of rubbish from entering the Georges River.
+The Georges Riverkeeper removes litter from land surrounding the river and its tributaries, preventing the rubbish from being washed in and ending up in the ocean.
+Last year, they prevented 16 tonnes of rubbish from entering the Georges River.

-Campsie Litter ManagementLitter reduction in Campsie town centre was funded through the NSW Environmental Protection Authority Litter Prevention Grant.
-A focus on building partnerships with local businesses and improving the bin infrastructure were key to achieving litter reduction in excess of 80 per cent.
+Campsie Litter ManagementLitter reduction in Campsie town centre was funded through a NSW Environmental Protection Authority Litter Prevention Grant.
+A focus on building partnerships with local businesses and improving the bin infrastructure, were key to achieving an 80 per cent reduction in litter.

-Council are proud supporters of Canterbury City Community Centres The Cleanest Street Lakemba Program.
-The Program recognise and reward people's efforts to help make Lakemba a cleaner and more sustainable place to live, work and play.
+Cleanest Street Lakemba Council is a proud supporter of Canterbury City Community Centre's The Cleanest Street Lakemba Program.
+It recognises and rewards the efforts of residents, who help make Lakemba a cleaner and more sustainable place to live in, work in and enjoy.

-Return and Earn is a NSW Government program, commencing on Friday 1 December 2017, which provides a 10 cent return on eligible drink containers with the aim of reducing litter and increasing recycling.
-The scheme will provide opportunities for individuals, local groups and clubs to earn money by collecting and redeeming eligible drink containers.
-For more information on acceptable containers and local redemption points go to
+Return and Earn is a NSW Government program which commenced in December 2017.
+It provides a 10 cent return on eligible drink containers, with the aim of reducing litter and increasing recycling.
+The scheme provides opportunities for individuals, local groups and clubs to earn money, by collecting and redeeming eligible drink containers.
+For more information on acceptable containers and local redemption points, go to NSW EPA.